-3D-CMCC FEM – Three Dimension Forest Ecosystem Model (Collalti et al., 2014, 2016 and Marconi et al., 2017) is a dynamic process-based model to simulate growth, carbon allocation, and forest dynamics in heterogeneous populations (mixed and un-evenaged).
-The model is based on the simulation at daily or monthly time scale of the main eco-physiological processes that govern gross and net primary production (GPP, NPP) and dynamics of carbon stocks, structure of the population, of the biomass pools, soil and climatic conditions.
+3D-CMCC-FEM – Three Dimension Forest Ecosystem Model (Collalti et al., 2014; Collalti et al., 2016; Marconi et al., 2017; Collalti et al., 2018) is a dynamic process-based model which simulates forest growth, carbon allocation and other dynamics in heterogeneous populations (mixed and un-evenaged).
+The model is based on the reproduction, at daily time scale and according to climate, soil and stand characteristics, of the main eco-physiological processes governing gross and net primary production (GPP, NPP), carbon and water dynamics.

-Model outputs were generally represented at hectare scale, while processes were simulated at different spatial scales from cellular (e.g., stomatal conductance), to canopy (e.g., transpiration), to individual tree, up to stand level.
+Model outputs are generally representative at hectare scale, while processes are simulated at different spatial levels from cellular (e.g., stomatal conductance), to canopy (e.g., transpiration), to individual tree, up to stand level.

 - A process-based model to simulate growth in forests with complex structure: Evaluation and use of 3D-CMCC Forest Ecosystem Model in a deciduous forest in Central Italy